by Charles DiBella

 A solitary, simplistic, nomadic life is not for everyone.

-At this stage of life, I enjoy the challenge and adventure of simplistic international off-grid living while on a budget and while stategically employing modern technology.
+At this stage of life, I enjoy the challenge and adventure of simplistic international off-grid living while on a budget and while stategically employing modern technology to mentor progressive Asian youths.

-Being passionate about life, I am known to persuade others to bow out of the system and build for themselves a similar lifestyle.
+Being passionate about the simple life, I am known to persuade others to bow out of the system and build for themselves a similar lifestyle.

 If you've ever dreamed of enjoying a life of independent travel, here is your chance.